geodes-sms/gentleman/docs/editor.md

 ### Toolbar

-The toolbar provides you with two buttons to either access the editor settings or simply close the editor
+The toolbar provides you with two buttons to access the editor settings and simply close the editor respectively.

 ### Breadcrumbs

-The editor has a navigation bar at the top of the body called Breadcrumbs, telling you the current location.
+The editor has a navigation bar at the top of the body called *Breadcrumbs*, telling you the current location in an active instance.

 ![Editor breadcrumbs screenshot](https://geodes-sms.github.io/gentleman/assets/images/doc_editor_breadcrumbs.png "Editor breadcrumbs")